voucherifyio/core-mcp/README.md

 ## Voucherify Core MCP

 Use a MCP (Model Context Protocol) server to ask questions in plain language and explore your loyalty and promo data through Voucherify API endpoints.
-An MCP works likea teammate to pull the numbers for you.
+An MCP works like a teammate to pull the numbers for you.

 [Read complete Voucherify Core MCP article](https://docs.voucherify.io/guides/voucherify-core-mcp)

 ## Pick your path

 Set up MPC connection in two ways:
-- **Use the published package (recommended)**: no local build; your agent just spawns the server
+- **Use the published package (recommended)**: no local build; your agent spawns the server
 - **Contribute or run from source**: set up the repo, run locally (HTTP or `stdio`), and hack away 🚀

 ### Use the published package (recommended)

-No local setup needed — your agent runs the server with `uvx`.
+You don't need a local setup.
+Your agent runs the server with `uvx`.

 #### Package prerequisites